 Can Interviewers Detect AI Copilots?
 What You Need to Know in 2026

-The short version: a well-used AI interview copilot is very difficult to detect.
-A poorly-used one is obvious.
-The difference comes down to how you use it, not the technology itself.
+The short version: a well-used AI interview copilot should feel like organized notes.
+A poorly used one sounds like reading.
+The difference comes down to how prepared you are before the interview.

 How Interviewers Might Detect AI Copilot Use